iTwin/stratakit/packages/kiwi-react/README.md

 ## Usage

-To use components from the Kiwi design system in your app, you’ll need to wrap your app’s UI with Kiwi’s `<Root>` component, specify a `colorScheme`, and specify a `density`:
+To use components from the Kiwi design system in your app, you’ll need to wrap your app’s UI with Kiwi’s `<Root>` component, and specify the required `colorScheme` and `density` props:

 ```jsx
 import { Root } from "@itwin/kiwi-react/bricks";